Tera de Marez Oyens Award 2021

 Torrents and Streams, for mixed ensemble and laptops hidden in the audience, James Alexandropoulos – McEwan, (Koninklijk Conservatorium, Den Haag)

-The nominated pieces will be performed during the lunchtime concert at the Gaudeamus Muziekweek, on September 7th 2018, 12.30 hrs., after which the award ceremony will take place.
+The nominated pieces were performed during the lunchtime concert at the Gaudeamus Muziekweek, on September 7th 2018

 https://gaudeamus.nl/en/events/lunchtime-concert-2/